 - Hodge Lifetime

 In 1965, Hodge Lifetime launched its first equity release plan, making them the longest established provider in the UK.
 Julian Hodge Bank Limited is the product provider.
 As one of the oldest providers, they’ve built up an excellent equity release selection.
 They’ve created a superb retirement mortgage range to go with their traditional lifetime mortgage plans.

 Hodge Lifetime provides an interest-only mortgage plan requiring monthly interest payments.
 The rest of the loan will be paid back when you pass away or need long term medical care.

 You can apply for this plan from the age of 55.
 You can borrow up to 70% of your property value, which is excellent if you need the money.

 - Just Retirement

-Just Retirement also has its equity release model, which has proved to be one of their strengths.
+Just Retirement also has its equity release model, which has proved to be one of its strengths.
 Not only do they lend money, but they also fund other company’s equity release plans.
 Their equity release plans include a wide range of traditional lifetime mortgages; drawdown lifetime mortgages, interest-only lifetime mortgages, lump-sum equity plans, and enhanced equity release plans.

-Just Retirement’s experience with medical underwriting has allowed very ill people to get an increase in maximum equity release lump sum.
+Just Retirement’s experience with medical underwriting has allowed very ill people to get an increase in their maximum equity release lump sum.